closeio/fullcontact/README.md

 Usage
 ------------

-The process consists of 2 main operations:
+The process consists of 2 parts:

 1. Set up Flask server to listen for upcoming Full Contact response.
 2. Send the request to Full Contact.